 - Roast for 45 minutes until easily pierced with a fork.

 - While the squash is cooking, bring your apple cider to a boil.
 Put cranberries in a bowl and pour the boiling cider over them.
 Let the cranberries soak in the cider until your squash is done.

 - When the squash is cooked, drain the cranberries and mix them with the crushed pecans.

 - Sprinkle the cranberry pecan mixture into the hollow of each squash segment and serve.

 Approximate cost/serving: When squash is in season this is SO affordable.
 We get squash through our CSA, but even from the grocery store it’s only about $2.50 to make.
 That’s just 63 cents a serving!

 Vegetarian/Gluten Free: Yes and yes!
-You can even skip the butter or use olive oil if you need a vegan dish, but I LOVE the butter flavor.
+You can even skip the butter or use olive or coconut oil to make this vegan.